 For an increasing number of people, the intensive care and medical services available in a nursing home or long-term care facility makes such places the best and safest option.

 Unfortunately, as the number of people living in nursing homes has risen, incidences of nursing home abuse and neglect have become increasingly common and patients with Alzheimer’s disease and dementia are particularly vulnerable.
-One 2009 report from U.S. News & World Report even tells in vivid detail the sad story of an elderly Alzheimer’s patient suffering in an elder care facility in Pennsylvania.

 In the honor of National Alzheimer’s Awareness Month, our Rhode Island elder abuse and neglect lawyers have compiled some facts you should be aware of concerning both Alzheimer’s and dementia, and how the symptoms of these illnesses cause those suffering from them to be more susceptible to abuse.
 Having a better understanding of the impacts and ramifications of Alzheimer’s disease and dementia can help you protect your loved ones from abuse, and make an informed choice when it comes to providing for their care.

 The Facts About Alzheimer’s Disease and Dementia